 - An aspartate aminotransferase level higher than 250 UL

-Six more signs can be established within two days of hospital admission and include:
+Six additional signs can be established within two days of hospital admission to assist in determining a patient's prognosis, of which include:

 - A decrease in hematocrit of more than 10%

-- An increase in blood urea nitrogen of more than 5 mg/dL
+- An increase in blood urea nitrogen (BUN) of more than 5 mg/dL

 - A serum calcium level less than 8 mg/dL